ghiscoding/slickgrid-universal/README.md

 | [Slickgrid-Universal-WebPack-Demo](https://github.com/ghiscoding/slickgrid-universal-webpack-demo) | [demo](https://ghiscoding.github.io/slickgrid-universal-webpack-demo) | Bulma | Slickgrid-Universal demo with WebPack & TypeScript (**demo purposes only**) |
 | [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) | [demo](https://ghiscoding.github.io/slickgrid-universal-vite-demo) | Bulma | Slickgrid-Universal demo with Vite & TypeScript (**demo purposes only**) |

-The Slickgrid-Universal [live demo](https://ghiscoding.github.io/slickgrid-universal) is a Vanilla Implementation (which is not associated to any framework) built with [ViteJS](https://vitejs.dev/) (originally [WebPack](https://webpack.js.org/)) and is also used by [Cypress](https://www.cypress.io/) for E2E testing all the UI functionalities.
+The Slickgrid-Universal [live demo](https://ghiscoding.github.io/slickgrid-universal) is a Vanilla Implementation (which is not associated to any framework) built with [ViteJS](https://vitejs.dev/) (originally [WebPack](https://webpack.js.org/)) and is also used to run the E2E tests with [Cypress](https://www.cypress.io/) for testing all UI functionalities.
 The [Vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle), which extends the [vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) package is also what we use in our SalesForce implementation (with Lightning Web Component), which was the original reason to create this monorepo library and avoid code duplication.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
-Slickgrid-Universal has **100%** Unit Test Coverage, about +4,000 Jest unit tests and also +500 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (each framework implementation also have an additional 500 tests), the goal is to test everything and offer peace of mind that whenever a new PR is opened, we have tests to cover them.
+Slickgrid-Universal has **100%** Unit Test Coverage, about +4,000 Jest unit tests and also +500 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (each framework implementation also have an additional 500 tests), the goal is to test everything and offer peace of mind that all the code that goes in is fully tested and we have tests to cover them.

 ### Available Public Packages